rezashamji/ToolUniverse/examples/compact_mode/README.md

 # SMCP Compact Mode

-Compact mode is a special configuration for SMCP server that only exposes 4 core tools to prevent context window overflow, while maintaining full functionality through search and execute capabilities.
+Compact mode is a special configuration for SMCP server that only exposes 4-5 core tools to prevent context window overflow, while maintaining full functionality through search and execute capabilities.

 ## What is Compact Mode?

 When enabled, compact mode:
-- **Only exposes 4 core tools** instead of 750+ tools
+- **Only exposes 4-5 core tools** instead of 750+ tools
 - **Reduces context window usage by ~99%**
 - **Maintains full functionality** - all tools are still accessible via `execute_tool`
 - **Enables progressive disclosure** - start with minimal info, get details when needed

 ## Core Tools

-Compact mode exposes exactly 4 tools:
+Compact mode exposes 4 core discovery tools, plus optionally `find_tools` if search is enabled (default):

 1. **`list_tools`** - List available tools with different modes:
    - `mode="names"` - List only tool names